CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (4) Requirements for appointed or elected committees.

-(C) Before making a decision under this division to approve or disapprove a proposed program, the director shall publish in at least two appropriate periodicals designated by him a notice that the program or amendment has been proposed and informing interested persons of the procedures for submitting comments regarding the proposal.
+(C) Before making a decision under this division to approve or disapprove a proposed program or an amendment, including an amendment proposed under division (E) of this section, the director shall publish in at least two appropriate periodicals designated by the director a notice that the program or amendment has been proposed and informing interested persons of the procedures for submitting comments regarding the proposal.
 After publishing the notice, the director shall provide interested persons with a copy of the proposed program or proposed amendment to an existing program and an opportunity to comment on the proposed program or amendment for thirty days after the publication of the notice.
 The petitioners may make changes to the proposed program or amendment based upon the comments received.
 The director may make technical changes to the proposal to ensure compliance with sections 924.01 to 924.16 of the Revised Code.
 Subsequent to any changes made by the petitioners or any technical changes made by the director to a proposed program or amendment to an existing program, the director may approve or disapprove the proposed program or amendment to an existing program.

-(D) If the director approves the proposed program or amendment, with any changes made under division (C) of this section, he shall hold a referendum in accordance with section 924.06 of the Revised Code to establish a marketing program for that commodity or to amend an existing program.
+(D) If the director approves a program or amendment proposed under division (A) of this section, with any changes made under division (C) of this section, the director shall hold a referendum in accordance with section 924.06 of the Revised Code to establish a marketing program for that commodity or to amend an existing program.

 (A) The director of agriculture may require each handler, distributor, or processor of any Ohio agricultural commodity for which a marketing program is proposed to file with him within thirty days, a properly certified report which shows: